mahmoudsfares/fcm_sample/README.md

 * Instead of Server key, you need to send OAuth 2.0 token as [Authorization: Bearer <valid Oauth 2.0 token>], It needs to be generated continuously because it continuously expires.
 * To generate this OAuth 2.0 token, Postman manages its integration, After adding the above url to a POST request, go to Authorization section and choose Firebase cloud messaging API then click on the Authorize button
 * Or to generate this OAuth 2.0 token using flutter [not required], you can follow the 5 Migration TODOs steps in the migrate-legacy-fcm-apis-to-http-v1 branch
+* Unlike the legacy messaging API, the HTTP v1 API does not support nested JSON values in the data field.
+A conversion from JSON to string is required. (this is demonstrated in the json and dart codes above)

 For more info check https://firebase.google.com/docs/cloud-messaging/migrate-v1